This post may contain affiliate links, from which we earn an income. Click here to read our affiliate policy.

 But, don’t come to Fethiye with the mistaken view that it will be hot, hot, hot.
 The further east you go through Europe, the more unpredictable the weather becomes.

-Fethiye is a wonderful destination if you like mooching around interesting old towns, visiting ruins and grabbing the odd beach day, or boat trip, when weather allows.
-Nearby is good hiking, ancient ruins and the fabulous beach at Oludeniz, a small town to the east, where you can also go paragliding.
+Fethiye is a wonderful destination if you like mooching around interesting old towns, visiting ruins, and grabbing the odd beach day or boat trip, when the weather allows.
+Nearby, there is good hiking, ancient ruins, and the fabulous beach at Oludeniz, a small town to the east, where you can also go paragliding.

 Gibraltar, Spain

-Known simply as ‘the Rock’, Gibraltar is a tiny six square kilometre British Overseas Territory at almost the southernmost tip of continental Europe, only pipped to the post by Tarifa, just down the coast in Spain – one of the the hottest European countries in January.
+Known simply as ‘the Rock’, Gibraltar is a tiny six square kilometre British Overseas Territory at the southernmost tip of continental Europe, only pipped to the post by Tarifa, just down the coast in Spain, one of the hottest European countries in January.

 A literal point of contention for centuries, Gibraltar has, at various times in history, been under the control of the Moors, the Spanish, and now the British.
-Each of these cultures have left their mark, and give the peninsula a unique culture of its own.
+Each of these cultures has left its mark, and give the peninsula a unique culture of its own.

-With average high temperatures around 15°c in January, the weather is perfect for hiking around the rock and along the suspension bridge, or taking the cable car to the top, for fabulous views across to Morocco and North Africa.
-Alternatively, go subterrenean and explore over 150 caves and 50km of World War II tunnels, or visit the Barbary macaques that Gibraltar is famous for.
+January’s weather is perfect for hiking around the rock and along the suspension bridge, or taking the cable car to the top, for fabulous views across to Morocco and North Africa.
+Alternatively, go subterranean and explore over 150 caves and 50km of World War II tunnels, or visit the Barbary macaques that Gibraltar is famous for.

 Ibiza, Spain